WhitneyLampkin/project/README.md

 	- [CAUSE] Controller weren't in the project because I was using the wrong Kubebuilder path.
 I had the starter project instead of the completed version.
 	- [SOLUTION] Change directory to : /go/GitHub/github.com/whitneylampkin/kubebuilder/docs/book/src/cronjob-tutorial/testdata/project
 		- SUCCESS!!!
+	- Running the Cronjob (Error 403 - User Forbidden on Docker Push)
+	- [ISSUE] Error 403 - User Forbidden on Docker Push
+	- [CAUSE] Line 25 of Dockerfile
+	- [SOLUTION] Commented out the USER 65532:65532 line
+- Running the Cronjob (TCP Connection Refused on Docker Push)
+	- [ISSUE]
+		- <TODO Add image>
+	- [CAUSE] using localhost or 127.0.0.0 for docker tag
+	- [SOLUTION]
+		- Change localhost or 127.0.0.0 in docker tag
+		- New Error
+			- <TODO Add image>
+		- I honestly don't know what's going on at this point but there is a new error...
+- Running the CronJob (Docker Push Issue)
+	- [ISSUE]
+		- <TODO Add image>
+	- [CAUSE] Who knows?
+	- [SOLUTION]
+		- Used https://docs.docker.com/registry/deploying/ to create a registry and pull down the golang:1.17 image
+		- Disabled 'buildkit' in docker engine file using docker desktop
+		- Progress:
+			- <TODO Add image>
+			- Commented out lines 22-27 in Dockerfile because /workspace/manager couldn't be found
+			- <TODO Add image>
+			- Reinstalled cert manager now that I know more about it
+				- Remember to install CRDs separately if cert-manager-cainjector... is stuck in CrashLoopBackOff
+				- Now I'm running into a cert manager issue that is UGHHHHHHH!!!!
+So annoying!

 # Helpful Commands